DanielRings/ReusableLaunchSystem/README.md

   Duration: 29.34 seconds
   Altitude: 40.03 meters

   Notes: It was during this program that I discovered what PID controllers were.
-This flight was a breeze after I implemented one.
+This flight was a breeze after I implemented one (along with integral windup prevention).
 Thrust is obviously the output of this PID, and I decided to use altitude as my input.
 Although I didn't know what it was called at the time, I implemented a linear setpoint ramping on the descent.
 This led to small, repeated bursts of thrust as the rocket comes down.
 I didn't want my flights to sound like V-1s, so I looked for a way to smooth out the thrust in the next flight.

   Flight 4
   Duration: 33.94 seconds
   Altitude: 80.92 meters

+  Notes: I solved the thrust burst problem in this flight by using a PID controller with velocity as the input instead.
+I also put much of the PID code into a separate file and called it from the driver (kOS's closest thing to writing functions/methods).
+Now I could have a steady ascent and descent, and just change the desired velocity.

   Flight 5
   Duration: 57.88 seconds
   Altitude: 250.47 meters

+  Notes: This flight was one of the most exciting to program.
+After reading up about them on Wikipedia, I implemented a cascading PID control system.
+The first one takes in desired altitude, compares it to the current altitude, and outputs a suggested velocity for the ship to get to the desired altitude.
+The second controller takes in this desired velocity, compares it to the current velocity, and outputs throttle to get to the desired velocity.
+The further from the desired altitude the ship is, the greater magnitude of desired velocity is output (and the thrust adjusts to this ideal velocity).
+When the ship's altitude is close to the desired altitude, the desired velocity is very small in magnitude and the ship slowly approaches it's target.

   Flight 6
   Duration: 66.82 seconds
   Altitude: 325.01 meters

+  Notes: Flight 6 added a few tweaks to the control system.
+Set point ramping led to steadier ascents and descents.
+The derivative term is also based on the process variable, rather than the error.
+This prevents bump during a set point change.

   Flight 7
   Duration: 61.50 seconds